rafaelws/galactic-chaos/docs/README.md

 Web game that uses APIs such as [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D), [Audio](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) and [Gamepad](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API).
 No game engine was used.

-## Structure
+## Game Structure

-The entry point is [`src/main.ts`](../src/main.ts).
-It waits for the [`DOMContentLoaded` event](https://developer.mozilla.org/en-US/docs/Web/API/Window/DOMContentLoaded_event) to show the main menu.
+The entry point is [`main.ts`](../src/game/main.ts).
 When the player starts the game, a loop is created using [`requestAnimationFrame()`](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame).

-Inside the game [loop](../src/main/loop.ts), a [GameManager](../src/main/GameManager.ts) is instantiated.
-It's a wrapper class that setups and manages input, canvas, pause state, and the LevelManager.
-It is also where the "on-screen-debug" ([more details](#debug)) feature is configured.
+Inside the game [loop](../src/game/loop.ts), a [GameManager](../src/game/GameManager.ts) is instantiated.
+It's a wrapper class that setups and manages input, canvas, pause state, and levels.
+It is also where the ["on screen debug"](#debug) is configured.

-Next, the [LevelManager](../src/level/LevelManager.ts) handles level loading, game state, and game objects.
+Next, the [LevelManager](../src/game/level/LevelManager.ts) handles level loading, game state, and game objects.

-A `Level` is simply an async function that returns an array of [GameObjects](../src/objects/shared/GameObject.ts).
+A `Level` is simply an async function that returns an array of [GameObjects](../src/core/objects/shared/GameObject.ts).

-There is a single [HTML file](../index.html) where the HUD and menus are located.
-To prevent abrupt rendering changes, especially on the first visit, certain CSS and SVG elements were set inline.
-This approach helps avoid sudden background color changes, for example.
+HTML contents for the game can be [found here](../index.html).

 ## Input

 The game supports input from both keyboard/mouse and [gamepad](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API).
-To consolidate the behavior regardless of the input source, a common interface ([InputHandler](../src/common/controls/Input.ts)) was created.
+To consolidate the behavior regardless of the input source, a [common interface (InputHandler)](../src/core/controls/Input.ts) was created.

 The menus support simultaneous input from both keyboard/mouse and gamepad sources.
 While on the pause menu, the player can **swap** between input sources.
 For example, if the player is using keyboard/mouse and connects a gamepad, they can press the Start button to resume the game, and from that point on, the game will respond to the gamepad input (and vice versa).